yuval092/robo_chess_latest/docs/11_testing.md

 ### `tests/conftest.py`

-Shared pytest configuration and fixtures.
-Provides session-scoped helpers (e.g., environment creation) to avoid re-initialising MuJoCo for every test.
-The conftest contains no user-visible content beyond imports and empty fixture stubs — fixtures are defined locally in each test module for clarity.
+Shared pytest configuration.
+The conftest currently contains only the shared pytest module docstring; fixtures are defined locally in each test module for clarity.

 ### `tests/test_config_schema.py`